 If you are a parent or student who is interested in getting involved with the National Math Foundation or the Math & Movement program, we have a number of resources for you!

-Around the World in 80 Math Problems! – a high school internship program
+Around the World in 80 Math Problems! – a High School Internship Program

 In the works!
 Check back soon for more information!

-NMF Fall Internship Program – a college internship program
+NMF Internship Program – For College Students

 The National Math Foundation is seeking grant research and grant writing interns for the end of 2021 and the start of 2022.
 Students, teachers, and/or educational professionals who are interested in interning for the NMF and receiving hands-on experience researching and writing educational grants should consider applying for this unique and applicable program.